Security Testing for an Alexa Skill

 To protect customer data, the cloud-based service for your skill must meet Amazon's security requirements.
 The specific requirements depend on whether you are hosting using AWS Lambda or your own endpoint.
 AWS Lambda is a service offering by Amazon Web Services.

 - 2.2.
 Skills hosted as web services on your own endpoint

 - 2.3.
 Skills with Account Linking

-Your Lambda function must ensure that requests are intended for your service, as discussed in the "Verifying that the Request is Intended for Your Service" section of Handling Requests Sent by Alexa.
+Your Lambda function must ensure that requests are intended for your service, as discussed in Verify that the request came from your skill.

 - The web service must present a valid, trusted certificate when the connection is established and must possess the corresponding private key.
 Amazon only trusts certificates that have been signed by an Amazon-approved certificate authority.

 - Self-signed certificates cannot be used for published skills.

 The service must verify that incoming requests were sent by the Alexa service.
 You can do this by validating the request signature as discussed in Verify that the request was sent by Alexa.